Electrocatalyst

 An electrocatalyst is a catalyst that participates in electrochemical reactions.
 Electrocatalysts are a specific form of catalysts that function at electrode surfaces or, most commonly, may be the electrode surface itself.
 An electrocatalyst can be heterogeneous such as a platinized electrode.
 Homogeneous electrocatalysts, which are soluble, assist in transferring electrons between the electrode and reactants, and/or facilitate an intermediate chemical transformation described by an overall half reaction.
 Major challenges in electrocatalysts focus on fuel cells.

-Practical electrocatalysts

-Chloralkali process

-The chloralkali process is a large scale application that uses electrocatalysts.
-This technology supplies most of the chlorine and sodium hydroxide required by many industries.
-The cathode is a mixed metal oxide clad titanium anode (also called a dimensionally stable anode).

-Electrofluorination

-Many organofluorine compounds are produced by electrofluorination.
-One manifestation of this technology is the Simons process, which can be described as: